OZoneSQT/Computer-Architecture/Assignments/Assignment1.md

 Clock Scaling:
       W = ( v^2 * f ) * sigma^2.75

-With core scaling in order to do quadruple the work we use 2x more power.
-However to get quadruple the work done with clock scaling we must use ~1.2x the power when power scaling is signma = 0.5.
+With core scaling in order to do quadruple the work we use 2x more power; however to get quadruple the work done with clock scaling we must use ~1.2x the power when power scaling is signma = 0.5.
 ```

 c) If your multicore die is fully utilized and too hot, should you scale